 I am working on a virtual reality platform focused on helping achieve progress towards the UN Sustainable Development Goals.
 After leaving HTC Vive, I moved back to Stockholm with my family and I started a nonprofit organization, “XR Impact”.
 We focus on using immersive technologies to make us all better humans.
 How hard can it be, right? ;).

 XR Impact is what I call a “collaborative” non-profit, meaning that I intend to keep a diverse team of experts, artists, storytellers, and researchers to help co-create the platform.

 The first experience, created together with the brilliant Boo Aguilar and Paulo Gibbs, recently premiered in Davos.
 It is called “Be Earth #13.”
 This title draws from the 13th UN goal: climate action.
 The experience lets you embody Earth and do something about climate change.
 We were lucky to get funded by The Swedish International Development Agency (SIDA) and Facebook and we are now in the process of fundraising to continue to build the platform and add more experiences around the various goals.

 Please tell us a bit more about your “Be Earth #13” experience.

-Be Earth #13 is targeted towards schools (+13 years old), it will be distributed for free, and we are collaborating with museums both for exhibitions and school road-shows.
-First exhibition will be at the Technical museum in Stockholm later this spring.
-We will also share the experience free online, but first we need to optimize it for more devices (it is currently built for Oculus Rift S with Leap Motion for hand tracking).
+Be Earth #13 is targeted towards schools (+13 years old), it will be distributed for free, and we are collaborating with museums both for exhibitions and school road shows.
+The first exhibition will be at the Technical Museum in Stockholm later this spring.
+We will also share the experience free online, but first, we need to optimize it for more devices (it is currently built for Oculus Rift S with Leap Motion for hand tracking).

-What inspired you to use XR to communicate information around climate change?
+What inspired you to use XR to communicate information about climate change?